nathancarter/weblurch/doc-src/bugs-and-enhancements.md

 ### Other

- * The Insert Menu covers the toolbar and will not disappear, even when an item is selected.
-This seems like it is either a TinyMCE bug (and may go away if we update TinyMCE) or it is a bug in our use of TinyMCE.
  * Formats menu is currently empty.
  * Some of the `*-duo.litcoffee` files in `src/` in the master branch also have committed versions in `app/` that are merely copies.
 This is